marksee/doverave/README.md

-# Dover Ave Neighbors Directory
+# Stroll Dover Ave

-A welcoming, responsive neighborhood directory where Dover Ave residents can share photos, stories, and highlights about their households.
+Explore Dover Avenue like you are wandering down the sidewalk.
+The responsive site pairs a playful walking map with detailed household stories so you can discover who lives behind every front door.

 ## Getting started

-Open `index.html` in your browser to explore the directory experience.
-No build steps or external dependencies are required.
+Open `index.html` in your preferred browser.
+The experience is completely static—no build step or additional tooling is required.

-## Features
+## Highlights

-- Friendly hero section with quick search for households.
+- Illustrated walking map sprinkled with trees, a winding street, and clickable house markers.
-- Responsive card grid showcasing featured neighbors with expandable details.
+- Live house detail panel that updates when you pick a home on the map or from the list.
-- Submission form so new neighbors can add their household to the directory in real time.
+- Searchable household story grid with rich photography, traditions, and favorite neighborhood spots.
-- Accessible focus states, semantic markup, and helpful messaging throughout the page.
+- Keyboard-accessible controls, focus styling, and responsive layout for phones, tablets, and desktops.